-If you’ve recently found out that your Husky is expecting, you’ll likely be wondering how many puppies are on the way.
-Or, if you’ve recently adopted a Husky, you could be curious to know how many brothers or sisters they have out in the world.
+If you’ve recently found out that your husky is expecting, you’ll likely be wondering how many puppies are on the way; but how many puppies can a husky have exactly?

-Let’s get straight to the facts.
-On average, a Husky will have between four and six puppies per litter.
-As with all things in nature, this number can vary and a Husky can have less or even more than six puppies in a litter.
+On average, a husky will have between four and six puppies per litter.
+As with all things in nature, this number can vary, and a husky can have less or even more than six puppies in a litter.

-- Health – A healthy Husky is more likely to have a larger litter size than a Husky who has a medical condition.
-Keeping the pregnant Husky healthy is also essential for ensuring the puppies can grow without problems and reduce the risk of stillbirth.
+Keeping the pregnant husky healthy is also essential for ensuring the puppies can grow without problems and reduce the risk of stillbirth.

-- Weight – Overweight Huskies are more likely to have smaller litters compared to Huskies who maintain a healthy weight.
+Overweight huskies are likelier to have smaller litters than those who maintain a healthy weight.

-- Age – Age is perhaps the most important factor in litter size.
-Huskies will typically have the biggest litters between the ages of 3 and 5 years.
-Any older or younger than this and your Husky may only produce one or two puppies per litter.
+Any older or younger than this and your husky may only produce one or two puppies per litter.

-To optimise the number of puppies in a litter, breeders will keep their Huskies in prime health and will consult vets regularly to ensure the expectant mothers are receiving the nutrients they need throughout the pregnancy.
+To optimize the number of puppies in a litter, breeders will keep their huskies in prime health and will consult vets regularly to ensure the expectant mothers are receiving the nutrients they need throughout the pregnancy.

 During the first litter, breeders can expect an average of four puppies.
 Once again, it is normal for a first-time mother to produce more or less than this as several factors can affect litter size.

 If the husky’s first pregnancy happens during their ‘adolescent’ years (under the age of three), there is an increased chance for them to have only one or two puppies.

 All huskies are different, however, and some may consistently produce large litters right from the beginning, whilst others may only have small litters.
 As long as all the puppies and the mother are healthy, there is no problem with this.